 - Next add tomatoes & saute until they turn soft and mushy. or You can also pour half cup water & boil all the ingredients until soft.

 - Turn off the stove and cool completely.
 Blend this to a smooth puree.
+If your blender is not powerful enough to make a smooth puree, then strain the puree (filter) through a strainer to another bowl.

 - Heat a pan with oil.
 Add bay leaf, cinnamon and cardamoms.
 Saute for a minute.